If you are under 16, please read this instead.

 - Whose personal information do we use?

-We collect and use personal information about people who are interested in the Campaign, or who we feel could be useful to the Campaign.
+We use personal information about people who are interested in our Mission, or who we feel could be useful to our Mission.
 For example:

 - Young leaders